- RedOrbit: “Researchers Look Into Hoverfly Disguises”

 Apparently bigger hoverflies make more tempting prey and so need a greater degree of protection, while the small flies aren’t so tempting a target and get by with just a little imitation of stingers.
 For them, sloppy is sufficient.
 So natural selection seems to work fine after all.

 “Mimicry provides some of the most exquisite examples of the power of natural selection,” says Sherratt.
 “There is a famous saying that ‘Nothing makes sense in biology except in the light of evolution.’
 It is just as important to investigate examples of seemingly poor adaptation than sitting back and enjoying the celebrated examples of adaptation we see in textbooks.”
-(Be sure to read the recent ARJ paper refuting Dobzhansky’s popular mantra at An Evaluation of the Myth That “Nothing in Biology Makes Sense Except in the Light of Evolution”.)
+(Be sure to read the recent ARJ paper refuting Dobzhansky’s popular mantra.)

 We beg to clarify a bit.
 Does this study offer any support to the idea of upward evolution to new kinds of organisms?
 No. Creationists, like evolutionists, observe natural selection in nature.
 Natural selection here enables survival of varieties of hoverflies, not the evolution of new kinds of organisms.
 Natural selection cannot create new genetic information but only acts on traits that already exist.
 And for the hoverflies it evidently does, facilitating survival of even the poorest mimics.